Davidouu/sq-docs/docs/modules/gestion_attributs/index.en.md

 ---
+---
 title: "Index"
 ---

 # Product Attribute Management

-This module allows you to create, manage, and associate multilingual product attributes with product types, including advanced management of options, colors, and filters in Solusquare Commerce Cloud.
+This module allows for the creation, management, and association of multilingual product attributes to product types, including advanced management of options, colors, and filters in Solusquare Commerce Cloud.

-## Table of Contents:
+## Summary:

 - [Technical Documentation](./doc_tech)
   Technical details, SQL queries, functions, and error handling.